 The absentees in the debate are striking: the ‘farmers’ party’ CDA and the largest party VVD didn’t post any tweets about nitrogen.
 The left-wing, ‘green’ parties GroenLinks, the Partij voor de Dieren and D66 lead the ranking.
 It should be noted that four of the sixteen tweets from D66 are reactions to other Twitterers with whom the party had a conversation.

 The left-wing parties share the views of environmental movements and are sharing plans to reduce nitrogen emissions, of which livestock reduction is a big part.
 According to GroenLinks, their agricultural plan is good for the farmers, and building houses and nature conservation are not a dilemma.
 D66 wants to look for a solution together with the farmers and advocates circular agriculture.
 The party states that, where the CDA abandons the farmers, it wants to invest in agriculture.
+This article offers free shipping on qualified products, or buy online and pick up in store today at Medical Department.

 The three right-wing parties that tweet the most about nitrogen (FvD, JA21 and SGP) are more in line with the point of view of the farmers.
 FvD calls it a paper nitrogen problem, JA21 an arithmetic problem and the SGP expresses support to the farmers.
 The SGP does vote for the nitrogen law.